-Organizations can also consider implementing network segmentation as a mitigation strategy.
+Organisations can also consider implementing network segmentation as a mitigation strategy.
 Network segmentation involves dividing a network into smaller, isolated segments, which helps contain potential cyber threats.

-Steps in the Cyber Security Mitigation Process
+Steps in Cyber Security Mitigation Process

 The mitigation process in cyber security involves several key steps.
 In order to protect your infrastructure from potential cyber threats, it is important to follow a comprehensive approach.

-The first step is to recognize potential vulnerabilities in your infrastructure that hackers might exploit.
+The first step is to recognise potential vulnerabilities in your infrastructure that hackers might exploit.
 During the vulnerability identification phase, it is essential to consider both internal and external factors that may pose a risk to your system.

 Internal factors include outdated software, weak passwords, or lack of employee awareness, while external factors may include emerging cyber threats or vulnerabilities in third-party software.

-It is important to prioritize the identified vulnerabilities based on their potential impact on your system.
+It is important to prioritise the identified vulnerabilities based on their potential impact on your system.
 By understanding the severity and likelihood of exploitation, you can allocate resources effectively to address the most critical issues first.

 Developing a mitigation strategy